 Over 60 test sequences are built in.
 Additionally, up to 10 user-defined sequences can be held in non-volatile memory.
 These are editable either from the LA101 front panel, or on a PC running our Windows software.
 This flexible approach lets you specify the precise tests and levels to suit the equipment under test.
 The system is fully backwards compatible, and any LA102 of any vintage will respond to any Lindos sequence.

-The test results can be displayed on the LCD (including frequency response graphs) or printed directly to a standard printer via the RS232 serial port (most Epson, Hewlett Packard and IBM compatible printers are supported).
+The test results can be displayed on the LCD (including frequency response graphs) or printed directly to a standard printer via the RS232 serial port.
 User headings can be added and pass/fail tolerances edited and applied, all from the front panel.

 Ten tolerances are built in to the LA102 and these include British Telecom lines specification (EPS81, EPS84 and EPS98), various lines and studio specifications and an LA100 self test.
 In addition to these pre-defined tolerances, up to 5 user tolerances can easily be entered from the front panel aided by the LA102's helpful prompts.

 The 'Control Panel' allows control of the LA100 in manual mode from the PC keyboard.
 The LA101's output level, frequency and the LA102's measurement options are all only a mouse click away.
 Quick preset buttons can be setup with any level or frequency.

 When writing Lin4win's sequence and tolerance editors, our primary aim was to make them easy to use.
 Although the editors built in to the LA100 are very powerful, they rely on the front panel keypad for all input.
 With Lin4Win you can type a segment list or tolerance definition and upload it to the LA100.
 Because you can save definitions the user can have as many as they like.